While everyone’s journey of anti-racism and social justice is different, one growth aspect we share is the need to listen and learn.

 Balls and Strikes

-The podcast episode explores how recent strikes have come about and how strikes have historically helped communities of color to advance their civil rights and demand change.
+The podcast episode explores how recent strikes have came about, and how they’ve helped communities of color to advance their civil rights and demand change.
 Listen here to Balls and Strikes by Code Switch.

 Is it time to say R.I.P. to ‘P.O.C.’?